dkarthe/webjeda-blog/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 <img alt="How to add colored top bar to website" title="How to add colored top bar to website" itemprop="thumbnailUrl" src="/images/top-bar-on-websites.jpg">

-As you can see in the screenshot, in one of my websites [nallikayi](https://articles.nallikayi.com){:rel='dofollow'}, there is a top green bar for no reason.
+As you can see in the screenshot, one of my websites [nallikayi](https://articles.nallikayi.com){:rel='dofollow'}, there is a top green bar for no reason.
 Though the website is minimal, a colored top bar would not do much harm.
 Instead, it increases the beauty of your website (if used correctly).

 ##Why top bar?

 I started considering top bar only after I saw the designers from [Quora](https://www.quora.com) started using it.
 And my blog WebJeda had a minimal theme.
 So I thought why not try it.

 I remember YouTube using a red top bar to show how the progress of page loading.
-That was only for a while and ~~~for some reason they stopped it~~~ seems like theya re still using it!.
+That was only for a while and <strike>for some reason they stopped it</strike> seems like they are still using it!.
 It was actually a great idea to show the users how much page has been loaded.
 By the time of writing this blog <a rel="nofollow" href="https://www.freecharge.in" alt="Freecharge">Freecharge</a> is using the top bar as a progress indicator.

 If you have seen Chrome browser on android, they still use this.
 May be it is using a different code but visually similar to that we use in websites.